rirwin/theft-market/README.md

 1. Introduction
 2. REST API
 3. Operation
-4. Directory descriptions
-5. Install
+4. Install
-6. Schema and code samples
+5. Schema and code samples

-## Introduction
+## 1. Introduction

 More visibility into and organization of historical real estate listing data.
 I leverage Trulia's API to gather their historic data.
 See Trulia's [developer page](http://developer.trulia.com/docs/read/Home) for an overview of their API.